Perineal Tear case settles for 6-figure sum

 4th-degree perineal tear

-When evaluating whether your tear is the cause of medical negligence, the crucial factor will be the adequate diagnosis and then repair of the tear.
-If the repair is performed with reasonable care, and there are no defects present then there will most likely not be cause for clinical negligence.
+When evaluating whether your tear is the cause of medical negligence, the crucial factor will be the adequate diagnosis and repair of the tear.
+If the repair is performed with reasonable care, and no defects present, then there will most likely not be cause for clinical negligence.
 Repairing a third, or fourth, degree tear requires specialist training, which most SHOs will not have undergone.
 A repair should therefore be directly supervised by an ST6 doctor (a doctor in speciality training years 6 and 7) and should take place in an operating theatre.

 If you have suffered a third- or fourth-degree tear, you should be given a course of 5-7 days of antibiotics and pain relief.